-Some people like small little dogs that are fully capable of sitting in their laps.
+Some people like small dogs that are fully capable of sitting in their laps.
 Others like larger dogs, ones with real heft to them.
-Still others like huge dogs that also insist on sitting in their laps.
+Even then, others like huge dogs that also insist on sitting in their laps.

 Great Dane Price: One-Time Costs